 During the early, Bleach-era Nirvana, Kurt's favorite guitar was an Univox Phase 4.
-Our Eastwood Hi-Flyer Phase 4 is a fantastic re-creation of that rockin' instrument, and comes equipped with a pair of open humbuckers plus the same neck profile of the original, which also appears on the iconic video for 'Heart-Shaped Box'.
+Our Eastwood Hi-Flier is a fantastic re-creation of that rockin' instrument, and comes equipped with a pair of open humbuckers plus the same neck profile of the original, which also appears on the iconic video for 'Heart-Shaped Box'.
 VIEW MORE

 2) Mach Two (Johnny Ramone)

 Johnny Ramone was the ultimate punk guitarist - he played it simple, fast, and loud.
-Our Eastwood Mach Two is a replica of the Mosrite Mark II used by Johnny, and the perfect rock'n'roll axe for those who love the Ramones and punk rock in general!
-VIEW MORE
+Our now-discontinued Eastwood Mach Two is a replica of the Mosrite Mark II used by Johnny, and the perfect rock'n'roll axe for those who love the Ramones and punk rock in general!